-Previously, Schupbach also served Governor Patrick of Massachusetts as the Creative Economy director of Massachusetts, as well as the director of ArtistLink, a Ford Foundation-funded initiative to stabilize and revitalize communities through the creation of affordable space and innovative environments for creatives.
+In addition, Jason served Governor Patrick of Massachusetts as the Creative Economy Director, and was tasked with growing creative and tech businesses in the state.
+He formerly was the Director of ArtistLink, a Ford Foundation-funded initiative to stabilize and revitalize communities through the creation of affordable space and innovative environments for creatives.
+He has also worked for the Mayor of Chicago and New York City’s Department of Cultural Affairs.

 We had a chance to speak with Jason on Social Design Insights.
 Have a listen at the link below.